-As the Group Marketing Director, Mr. Goh has overall responsibility for business and product development in Australia and oversees the marketing activities of Waterco's overseas subsidiaries.
+As the Chief Operating Officer, Mr. Goh has overall responsibility for the business operations in Australia and New Zealand.

 Mr. Goh was on the board of directors of The Swimming Pool & Spa Association of New South Wales Ltd (from February 2005 to February 2009), a non-profit organisation dedicated to maintaining and improving standards within the industry for the betterment of consumers, pool builders and suppliers.